 For best results, you’ll want to shut down access to the organization before exporting; so that nobody can send new messages (etc.) while you’re exporting data.
 There are two ways to do this:

-supervisorctl stop all, which stops the whole server.
+./scripts/stop-server, which stops the whole server.
 This is preferred if you’re not hosting multiple organizations, because it has no side effects other than disabling the Zulip server for the duration.

 We include both options in the instructions below, commented out so

 # at the start of the lines).
 If

 you’d like to use one of these options, remove the

 # at the start

 Log in to a shell on your Zulip server as the

 cd /home/zulip/deployments/current # ./scripts/stop-server # export DEACTIVATE_FLAG="--deactivate" # Deactivates the organization ./manage.py export -r '' $DEACTIVATE_FLAG # Exports the data

 -r option lets you specify the organization to export;